Apillon/embedded-wallet/packages/sdk/README.md

 SDK is centered around the `EmbeddedWallet` class.
 This class exposes methods for working with Oasis Sapphire chain authentication.

-Initialize the class once by using `initializeOnWindow()` utility, with optional configuration:
+Initialize the class once by using `EmbeddedWalletSDK()` utility, with optional configuration:

 ```ts
 /**